suryajeetlondhe/flutter_interview_questions/README.md

 to customize the inherited methods while maintaining the same method signature."

 ---
+153.🔹Difference Between Abstract Class and Interface in Dart (Flutter)
+---

-153) 🔹Difference Between Abstract Class and Interface in Dart (Flutter) In Dart (and many other object-oriented languages), abstract classes and interfaces are used to define common behaviors for different classes.
+In Dart (and many other object-oriented languages), abstract classes and interfaces are used to
+     define common behaviors for different classes.
 However, there are key differences in how they are used and structured.